Jack Zduriencik: Career

 Zduriencik was so successful in Milwaukee that many observers felt that he deserved a large part of the credit for the Brewers' eventual return to playoff contention in 2008.
-Brewers general manager Doug Melvin praised Zduriencik's efforts when he was quoted as saying: "No doubt about it, he deserves almost all the credit for the young players we have.
+Brewers general manager Doug Melvin praised Zduriencik's efforts: "No doubt about it, he deserves almost all the credit for the young players we have.
 The players he has drafted are making an impact at the big league level."

 In recognition of his success with the Brewers, Baseball America made Zduriencik the first non-GM to receive their Major League Executive of the Year Award in 2007.